Menopause symptoms and treatments: Everything you need to know

 Long-term impacts and postmenopause

-Navigating menopause is a unique experience for every woman, and while it can present certain challenges, there are multiple tools and treatments to make it more bearable.
-Whether through hormone therapy, lifestyle changes, or mental support, the options are diverse.
+Menopause not only involves a transitional stage, it can also have long term consequencesDecreased estrogen levels can increase the risk of cardiovascular disease, osteoporosis, and vaginal atrophy.
+It is important to continue with appropriate medical follow-up to monitor bone and cardiovascular health, as well as certain preventive screenings such as the bone densitometry to assess the risk of osteoporosis.
+Navigating menopause is a unique experience for every woman, and while it can present certain challenges, there are multiple tools and treatments to make it more manageable.
+Whether through hormone therapy, lifestyle changes, or mental health support, the options are diverse.